Theobragstad/Snake/README.md

 Features:
 - Control a snake to eat as many fruits as possible and grow longer without running into yourself
-- Set snake color, speed
+- Set snake color and speed
-- Allow snake to move through edges
+- Allow snake to move through edges or not
 - Set number of fruits
-- Set fruits to move
+- Set fruits to move or stay still
 - Save score
-- View top scores on leaderboard
+- View top scores on the leaderboard
 - And more!
 <br><br>